Patient Safety Indicators

 Hand Hygiene

-The single most common transmission of health care-associated infections (HAIs) in a health care setting is via hands of health care workers who have touched colonized or infected patients or contaminated material or equipment.
-Monitoring hand hygiene practices and the provision of timely feedback are vital to improving compliance and, in turn, reducing HAIs.
+The most common mode of transmission of health care-associated infections (HAIs) in healthcare settings is via the hands of health care workers that have touched colonized or infected patients or contaminated material or equipment.
+Monitoring hand hygiene practices and the provision of timely feedback are vital to improving hand hygiene compliance and, in turn, reducing HAIs.

 How do we measure this?